 Temperatures fell steadily from the mid 40s on Monday morning into the 30s by late morning and snowflakes soon started mixing in with rain.
 As temperatures continued to drop during the afternoon a heavy wet snow soon stuck to surfaces that were wet with rain.
 Neither colder temperatures that would have turned precipitation to a lighter snow nor warmer Atlantic temperatures that could have turned precipitation to rain ever arrived.
 Instead, the storm maintained a fine balancing act with temperatures at or just above freezing and the snow continued.

 Many trees had their leaves by early May and branches soon bent and broke under the weight of the heavy wet snow.
 By 7PM that evening large sections of town were without power.
 The Town Meeting was opened and immediately adjourned before an empty and dark high school auditorium.
-Town Hall and the Igo Administration Center were opened as emergency shelter for residents without power or heat.
+Town Hall and the Igo Administration Center were opened as emergency shelters for residents without power or heat.
 Plowing was initially delayed as plows had already been removed from highway department trucks for the season and workers had to first remount plows to the trucks before they could begin clearing local roads.

 The fire department, too, had been surprised by the winter weather and had parked vehicles outside so that a new concrete apron could be installed at the station.
 When the first fire call came in from Hallowell Road firefighters were forced to respond with snow covered equipment.
 As residents pressed their fireplaces or stoves into duty to help keep warm firefighters also responded to fires on Lakeview Road, Chestnut Street, and Route One.
 Meanwhile members of the police answered 70 calls for downed limbs and power outages.
 Once highway crews plowed the roads they began clearing downed limbs so that Massachusetts Electric could begin the process of restoring power.